HiRISEAI/hiriseai.github.io/_posts/2022-6-21-projectedgan-training-with-the-hirise-dataset-walkthrough.md

 12. If you want to resume your code, delete the `#` before `--resume=/content/...`  and repeat steps 6 through 10.

-13. Wait until the FID is under 10.
-You can see this information after each evaluation which occurs around every 60 minutes.
-Once it is under 10 (takes approximately 10 hours), end the training and begin to make an animation video.
+13. Wait until the FID is below 10.